Caring for Your Joints

 Sea cucumber is not a cucumber at all but a marine invertebrate that looks somewhat like a cucumber.
 It may be beneficial for joints as it is a rich source of mucopolysaccharides.
 These compounds serve as a source of natural lubrication for joints.
 Sea cucumber is believed to also have anti-aging properties according to traditional Chinese medicine.
 The creatures are eaten as a food in Asia.
 You can find them in supplement form at your local health food store.
 There are no known adverse effects of consuming sea cucumbers.

-Silica is an essential mineral that is necessary for the formation of all connective tissue.
-Silicon is needed for the formation of apatite crystal, which is the main substance in bone tissue.
+which is the main substance in bone tissue.
 If you don't want to take silica supplements you can also find this mineral in food sources.
 Excellent sources include oats, bell peppers, brown rice, beets, soybeans and green leafy vegetables.
 A cup of oatstraw or horsetail tea will also supply this beneficial bone mineral.

 Taking Supplements Safely